Bellese/angular-design-system/README.md

 `Modal Component` – This will currently allow you to place a static component inside the modal, this component cannot receive data.
 When you use this you must import the component in the controller you are using to hold the modal component, then pass the export class name to the modal

 	Optional:
+`Modal Class` - This will change the width of the modal shell.
+This can be ds-c-dialog--narrow, ds-c-dialog--wide, ds-c-dialog--full

 `Modal ID` – The Id of the button that triggers the modal

 `Button Class`—The style to apply to the modal button